parallelvirtualcluster/docs/docs/architecture/georedundancy.md

 * When promoting a VM on the secondary after a catastrophic failure of the primary (i.e. one in which `pvc vm mirror promote` cannot be used), any data written to the primary side since the last snapshot will be lost.
 As mentioned above, this necessitates very frequent automirror snapshots to be viable, but even with frequent snapshots some amount of data loss will occur.

 * Once the secondary is promoted to become the primary manually, both clusters will consider themselves primary for the VM, should the original primary cluster recover.
 At that time, there will be a split-brain between the two, and one side's changes must be discarded; there is no reconciliation possible on the PVC side between the two instances.
-Usually, recovery here will mean the removal of the original primary's copy of the VM and a resynchronization from the former secondary (now primary) to the original primary cluster with `pvc vm mirror create`, followed by a graceful transition with `pvc vm mirror promote`.
+Usually, recovery here will mean the removal of the original primary's copy of the VM and a re-synchronization from the former secondary (now primary) to the original primary cluster with `pvc vm mirror create`, followed by a graceful transition with `pvc vm mirror promote`.
 Note that the transition will also result in additional downtime for the VM.

 Ultimately the potential for data loss during unplanned promotions must be carefully weighed against the benefits of manually promoting the peer cluster.
 For short or transient outages, it is highly likely to result in more data loss and impact than is acceptable, and thus a manual promotion should only be considered in truly catastrophic situations.